pocket-playlab/pocket-playlab.github.io/_posts/2015-05-06-[POSTMORTEM]-production-dowtime-deploys-nginx-proxy.markdown

 From now on, we will publish our post-mortems here.
 We hope that what we learn from fixing downtimes and incidents will help other in turn.

 If you're not doing post-mortems yet, you should.
-Here is an [good article][1] explaining why and how to do them.
+Here is a [good article][1] explaining why and how to do them.

 ### Description of the issue :